1. Using Google Maps

 Whether you prefer Uber or Lyft, both services leverage artificial intelligence (AI) in powering their decisions.

-Calculation for your estimated time of arrival (ETA), the driver’s ETA and driver assignments is done by algorithms that are regularly refined and tested in real-time through machine learning as well as large volumes of data collected from customers and drivers.
+The calculation for your estimated time of arrival (ETA), the driver’s ETA and driver assignments is done by algorithms that are regularly refined and tested in real-time through machine learning as well as large volumes of data collected from customers and drivers.

 Rideshare companies are currently leveraging the power of machine learning (ML) to combat the feared ‘surge price’.